Need to Hire Associate Veterinarian ? Pulivarthi Group is here to help! Our pre-vetted candidates are ready to bring their expertise to your company.

 • General practitioner

 Manages preventive care, sick visits, routine procedures, common internal medicine cases, and client education.
-Ideal for stabilizing core demand and maintaining wellness adherence.
+Thus, ideal for stabilizing core demand and maintaining wellness adherence.

 • Emergency and critical care

 Trained for triage, stabilization, ICU protocols, and urgent procedures.
-Essential for urgent-care models or hospitals seeking to reduce ER transfer leakage and time-to-treatment.
+In particular, essential for urgent-care models or hospitals seeking to reduce ER transfer leakage and time-to-treatment.

 • Specialist-track associate

 Associates with advanced training or strong proficiency in areas such as surgery, dentistry, oncology, dermatology, ophthalmology, anesthesiology, radiology, or internal medicine.
-Useful when aiming to repatriate frequent referrals.
+Additionally, useful when aiming to repatriate frequent referrals.

 • Mobile associate

-Provides in-home care for anxious pets or mobility-limited clients, enabling vaccination drives, hospice check-ins, and follow-ups without in-clinic disruption.
+Provides in-home care for anxious pets or mobility-limited clients, for example, enabling vaccination drives, hospice check-ins, and follow-ups without in-clinic disruption.

 • Telehealth associate

-Delivers remote triage, post-op checks, counseling, and prescription follow-ups via veterinary telemedicine—a force multiplier for access, schedule smoothing, and client retention.
+Delivers remote triage, post-op checks, counseling, and prescription follow-ups via veterinary telemedicine— thus, a force multiplier for access, schedule smoothing, and client retention.

 Pulivarthi Group associate veterinarian staffing services